Innovations for Poverty Action (IPA)

 Pallavi Shukla (MPP/MSW '14), another second-year master's student at the Ford School, helped set up a new remittance study for Yang, exploring how contributions and educational outcomes are impacted when donors can send remittances directly to a school, and receive regular grade and attendance reports for each student they support.
 Emily Beam, a doctoral candidate at the Ford School, ran a third study in the Philippines.
 Beam's work explored the impact of information about labor market conditions and job fair attendance in helping overcome informational, behavioral, and psychological barriers to seeking overseas work.
 "The cost of such interventions is modest," says Yang, "but if they have a positive impact, a good case can be made to scale them up elsewhere."

-Like other experiential Ford School initiatives such as the Applied Policy Seminar, the IPA internships gave students the chance to put what they're learning into practice.
+Like other experiential Ford School initiatives such as the Applied Policy Seminar, now called Strategic Public Policy Consulting or SPPC, the IPA internships gave students the chance to put what they're learning into practice.
 The opportunity to study poverty interventions outside the classroom is invaluable to students with an interest in international economic development, says Shalini Subbiah (MPP/MSW '14), who spent the summer studying the impact of commitment savings programs in Ghana.
 "From the Ivory Tower, it's hard to see the confounding factors out in developing nations."

 Support for these internships was provided by the Ford School Alumni Board, the Neil Staebler Political Education Fund, and the Peter and Julie Borish Fund for PhD students.